Ready to write a proposal but need a project proposal template to get you started? Look no further. In this article we’ll show you:

 When writing a proposal, don’t include the nitty-gritty details.
 Buckle down on these in the planning and execution phase.
 Don’t spend too much time on the small details, in the case that your proposal is rejected, that time is effectively wasted.

 Certain organizations require that proposals meet specifications; depending on who will give the final approval of your project, make sure that you adhere to the rules and regulations laid out by that organization, group, or company.

 - Keep it Simple/Estimate – ain’t nobody got time for a proposal that’s 3+ pages long.

 - Make a Hypothesis – don’t just talk about your plan.
 Provide an estimated outcome.
 And it better be positive.

 - Include an Appendix – extra information belongs in an appendix.

 - Outline the Budget – this will not only help your decision-maker come to a conclusion, but it will help keep you on track.

 - Include Deadlines and set realistic expectations about when stakeholders should expect to see results.

 - Tailor it to who you’re writing for – CEOs need different information than CFOs who need different information than CMOs.
 Keep this in mind while drafting a proposal.

-Project Proposal Template Examples
+Watch a video about the Project Proposal Template

 Writing an effective project proposal is the first step toward earning project approval!
 Choose a project proposal template from above and get started – the sky is the limit.